KvngBleach/Security-/markdown.md

 # Security Concepts

-## Administrative/Managerial Controls are the policies and procedures I'm always talking about.
-They aren't as "cool" as a new software control, but they exist to give structure and guidance to individuals like you, and other members of your organization, ensuring nobody gets fined or causes a breach.
+## Administrative/Managerial Controls

+</table> Managerial controls are security policies and procedures established by an organization’s leadership to manage and oversee the security of systems and data.
+These controls, which are often written documents, focus on planning, assessing, and improving the organization’s security posture.

+Here are examples of managerial control.

 * Security Policies: Security policies are written documents that outline your company’s approach to cybersecurity.
 They define roles and responsibilities, acceptable use, access control policy, and more.

 * Incident Response Plan: An incident response plan explains the process and procedures your organization should follow to identify, manage, and respond to security threats.

-## Physical Controls limit the access to systems in a physical way; fences, CCTV, dogs... and everybody's favorite: fire sprinklers.
+## Physical Controls

+</table> Physical security controls are security measures that you can touch.
+They work by discouraging potential intruders from entering your premises.

+Here are key examples of physical security controls:

 * Access Control Systems: Keycards or biometric scanners help restrict entry to authorized personnel only.